survivalcrziest/survivalcrziest.github.io/index.md

-## Welcome
->“We are called to be the architects of the future, not its victims.”
+>“We are called to be the architects of the future, not its victims.” ―R. B. Fuller
->― R. B. Fuller

 ## About Me
 I am an AI & SaaS Product Leader at Microsoft.
 You can find my bio, contact and links to my writing & projects at [hellokartik.com](https://www.hellokartik.com/)